990consulting/anr_website/content/posts/2018/06/the-irs-990-e-file-dataset-getting-to-the-chocolatey-center-of-data-deliciousness.md

 The IRS’ [documentation concerning the AWS dataset](https://docs.opendata.aws/irs-990/readme.html) provides instructions for transferring the 990 filings individually by HTTPS.
 Doing that requires an [HTTPS handshake](https://robertheaton.com/2014/03/27/how-does-https-actually-work/) for every single filing.
 To speed things up, copy the filings using the [S3 protocol](https://aws.amazon.com/documentation/s3/), either via the [AWS command line interface](https://aws.amazon.com/cli/) or a library like [boto3](http://boto3.readthedocs.io/en/latest/).

+**UPDATE 2020-06-26: I no longer recommend using the IRS indices.
+Instead, I recommend listing the filings directly, using parallelism to speed things up.
+Read my why and how [here](/posts/2020/06/skip-the-irs-990-efile-indices/).**

-Either way, please don’t do anything that forces S3 to give you a directory listing, such as the “sync” or “ls” commands.
+~~Either way, please don’t do anything that forces S3 to give you a directory listing, such as the “sync” or “ls” commands.
 There are millions of little files in a single directory.* This is not a good design, and that is going to be reflected in the performance of these commands.
-Instead, download an index file (in [JSON](https://s3.amazonaws.com/irs-form-990/index_2011.json) or [CSV](https://s3.amazonaws.com/irs-form-990/index_2011.csv)) from the IRS and then get each file (or “object”) explicitly.
+Instead, download an index file (in [JSON](https://s3.amazonaws.com/irs-form-990/index_2011.json) or [CSV](https://s3.amazonaws.com/irs-form-990/index_2011.csv)) from the IRS and then get each file (or “object”) explicitly.~~

 _* Technically, S3 doesn’t have files or folders.
 In practical terms, of course it does._